thin-edge/tedge-container-bundle/README.md

 # tedge-container-bundle

-This repo contains a container definition which configures all of the thin-edge.io components (including mosquitto) in a single container using the lightweight, container friendly init system, [s6-overlay](https://github.com/just-containers/s6-overlay).
+This project contains a container definition which configures all of the thin-edge.io components (including mosquitto) in a single container using the lightweight, container friendly init system, [s6-overlay](https://github.com/just-containers/s6-overlay).

-[s6-overlay](https://github.com/just-containers/s6-overlay) is an init system which is desired to run multiple processes in a single container.
-It starts and supervises each service.
-Check out the [s6-overlay documentation](https://github.com/just-containers/s6-overlay) for further details.
+[s6-overlay](https://github.com/just-containers/s6-overlay) is an init system which is designed to run multiple processes in a single container.
+It starts and supervises each service, in addition to supporting startup/initialization scripts.
+For more details about s6-overlay, check out the [s6-overlay documentation](https://github.com/just-containers/s6-overlay).

 This repository might be helpful if you are looking for a simple container deployment of thin-edge.io and don't want to spawn multiple containers, and your device does not have access to a Kubernetes instance like ([k3s](https://k3s.io/)).